golang/website/_content/blog/go1.7.md

 package has proven to be essential to many Go applications.
 Contexts are used to great effect in applications related to networking, infrastructure, and microservices (such as [Kubernetes](http://kubernetes.io/) and [Docker](https://www.docker.com/)).
-They make it easy to enable cancelation, timeouts, and passing request-scoped data.
+They make it easy to enable cancellation, timeouts, and passing request-scoped data.
 To make use of contexts within the standard library and to encourage more extensive use, the package has been moved from the [x/net](https://godoc.org/golang.org/x/net/context/) repository to the standard library as the [context](/pkg/context/) package.